 - Third Degree Home Invasion — You may be charged with third-degree home invasion if you enter a dwelling without permission and with the intent to commit a misdemeanor and actually commit a misdemeanor, or if you violate a protection order, probation, bail or bond.
 Third degree home invasion is a felony punishable by years in prison and a significant fine.

-An Experienced Michigan Property Crimes Lawyer For Your Charge
+Contact An Experienced Detroit Property Crimes Lawyer For Your Charge

 If you or a family member has been charged with an arson or property offense, or if you are under investigation, the experienced Detroit property crimes lawyers at Davis Law Group PLLC will carefully review the details of your case and work aggressively on your behalf so that you may receive the best possible outcome for your case.

 At Davis Law, our Michigan defense attorneys have experience with home property offenses on both sides of the criminal process — both prosecution and defense — which puts us in a strong position to be able to defend you.
 We know the law and we know how prosecutors think.
 Let us put our experience to work for you.